 - Login protection.
 Rename

 /wp-login.phpto something non-guessable using a plugin like WPS Hide Login, or restrict access to specific IPs at the webserver layer.
-The WordPress login URL article covers the mechanics. - Two-factor authentication.
+The WordPress login URL article covers the mechanics, and how to block IP addresses in WordPress covers the reverse case where you want to block specific abusers rather than allowlist a known team. - Two-factor authentication.
 Use Wordfence, Two Factor, or the built-in 2FA in any decent security plugin for every account with publishing or admin capability.
+If you have not picked one yet, best WordPress security plugins (free and paid) compares the six most-installed options on what each one actually does well, Sucuri vs Wordfence is the head-to-head for the two most-asked-about, and best WordPress 2FA plugins goes head-to-head on the dedicated 2FA plugins specifically (Two Factor, WP 2FA, miniOrange, Duo Universal) and which method (TOTP, hardware key, SMS) to actually use.

 - XML-RPC disabled or restricted.
 If you do not use Jetpack or the WordPress mobile app, disable XML-RPC entirely – either in